JoshOrndorff/recipes/text/3-entrees/basic-pow.md

 ## Proof of Work Algorithms

 Proof of work is not a single consensus algorithm.
-Rather it is a class of Algorithms represented by the [`PowAlgorithm` trait](https://substrate.dev/rustdocs/master/sc_consensus_pow/trait.PowAlgorithm.html).
+Rather it is a class of algorithms represented by the [`PowAlgorithm` trait](https://substrate.dev/rustdocs/master/sc_consensus_pow/trait.PowAlgorithm.html).
 Before we can build a PoW node we must specify a concrete PoW algorithm by implementing this trait.
 We specify our algorithm in the `pow.rs` file.

 ```rust, ignore
 /// A concrete PoW Algorithm that uses Sha3 hashing.